allenchum/allenchum.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to My Pages

-You can use the [editor on GitHub](https://github.com/chumwai217/allenchum.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I am Allen.
+Nice to meet you!

+This is my first time to use GitHub to write a page in Markdown langauge.

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+They said Markdown is a lightweight and easy-to-use syntax.
+Is it true?
+Let's check it out!

 ```markdown
 Syntax highlighted code block